webmeshproj/api/README.md

 | verbs          | [RuleVerbs](#v1.RuleVerbs)       | repeated | verbs is the list of verbs that apply to the resource.                  |

 ### Subject

+Subject is a subject to which a role can be bound.

 | Field | Type                           | Label | Description                      |
 |-------|--------------------------------|-------|----------------------------------|